RakhithJK/OfficeDev-teams-toolkit-wiki/Embed-a-dashboard-canvas-in-Teams.md

+> [!IMPORTANT]
+> Content in this document has been moved to [Teams platform documentation](https://learn.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/build-a-dashboard-tab-app).
+Please do not refer to or update this document.

 > We appreciate your feedback, please report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).

 The dashboard tab template from Teams Toolkit enables you to quickly get started with embedding a canvas containing multiple cards that provide an overview of data or content in Microsoft Teams while worrying less about dashboard layout.